ebenezer2015/STEDI-HUMAN-BALANCE-PROJECT/README.md

 The STEDI team has provided three JSON data sources for use from the Step Trainer.
 These JSON data in the following folders in the Team's Github repo:

-* Customer Records: from fulfillment and the STEDI website.
+**Customer Records**: This holds data from the fulfillment and the STEDI website.
 It contains the following fields:

-serialnumber
+    * serialnumber
-sharewithpublicasofdate
+    * sharewithpublicasofdate
-birthday
+    * birthday
-registrationdate
+    * registrationdate
-sharewithresearchasofdate
+    * sharewithresearchasofdate
-customername
+    * customername
-email
+    * email
-lastupdatedate
+    * lastupdatedate
-phone
+    * phone
-sharewithfriendsasofdate
+    * sharewithfriendsasofdate

-* Step Trainer Records: data from the motion sensor.
+**Step Trainer Records**: This holds data from the motion sensor.
 It contains the following fields:

-sensorReadingTime
+    * sensorReadingTime
-serialNumber
+    * serialNumber
-distanceFromObject
+    * distanceFromObject

-* Accelerometer Records: data from the mobile app.
-It contains the following fields: timeStamp user x y z
+**Accelerometer Records**: This holds data from the mobile app.
+It contains the following fields:
+   * timeStamp
+   * user
+   * x
+   * y
+   * z
 ---

 ## Implementation